Investing in Dogecoin: How To Buy It and What To Be Aware Of

 Because of this, many people ask the same question about Dogecoin: how to buy it?
 We list some popular crypto exchanges below:

 eToro is a cryptocurrency broker that also lets you buy Dogecoin on exchange.
 You can buy Dogecoin with PayPal for a more convenient experience.
-The brokerage has the advantage of being regulated by The Securities and Exchange Commission (SEC) and registered by the Financial Industry Regulatory Authority (FINRA).
+The brokerage has the advantage of being regulated.
 It also works with licensing bodies in the EU and Australia.
 Depositing or withdrawing money using US dollars doesn’t incur transaction fees, which is a nice perk.

 Coinbase is one of the world's biggest crypto trading exchanges, and lets users easily buy and sell Dogecoin.
 Unlike other platforms, it’s set up for beginners, so learning how to buy dogecoin on Coinbase is easy.
 Just create an account, enter some basic details and then buy Dogecoin using any of the various payment methods.